 With the motive of supporting the education of students, the University of Oxford is providing a fantastic opportunity through its Verulam Buildings Scholarships.

-This scholarship will provide support to graduate studies of international students with high academic credentials at the university.
+This scholarship will support graduate studies of international students with high academic credentials at the university.

 User Review( votes)